dtreskunov/resume-template/README.md

 ### 5. Custom Content

-Edit `entries/content/custom.md` if you want to edit freeform content to the end of the CV.
+Edit the files in `entries/content/custom` if you want to add freeform content to the end of the CV.
 This could be a legal disclaimer or an additional section.
-Delete the file if you don't want this section to show up.
+Delete the files if you don't want these sections to show up.

-To add another section, add another entry with `tags: custom` in the [frontmatter](https://www.11ty.dev/docs/data-frontmatter/) data.
+If the custom content section doesn't contain a lot of text, you can make it take up less space by adding `narrow: true` to add another section, add another entry with `tags: custom` in the [frontmatter](https://www.11ty.dev/docs/data-frontmatter/) data.

 ### 6. Meta Data & Design